Primary prevention of sudden cardiac death in heart failure and cardiomyopathy

 - RISK STRATIFICATION STRATEGIES

-- Sudden cardiac death risk prediction in the general population
+- SCD risk prediction in the general population

 - USE OF AN ICD